mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 First, it's likely worse value for money.
 If you have eight tasks that will take one month each, it's better to have something usable by the end of month one and keep improving it than to have nothing for eight months and suddenly publish everything all at once.

 Second, it puts you in terrible negotiating position.
-If the agency has eight tasks that are all 80% complete, it's expensive for you to scope down the project or replace the agency.
-If you limit the agency to only two or three tasks at a time, you're much more protected in the case of switching vendors because at the very worst, you'd just have to re-do those handful of subtasks rather than having a new agency restart everything.
+If the agency has eight tasks that are all 80% complete, it's expensive for you to scope down the project or switch vendors.
+If you limit the agency to only two or three tasks at a time, it limits your downside more effectively.
+At worst, you'd have to re-do a few subtasks rather than hand over a project where everything is in half-finished state.

 Lastly, it's just more mentally taxing to oversee eight subprojects in parallel.
 Each unfinished task occupies a bit of real estate in your mind, so it's better to knock them out in small batches as opposed to dragging everything out for the full length of the project.